- Network name

 Optimism supports its native token, Ether (ETH), as well as ERC-20 tokens.
 You can move any token from Ethereum to Optimism, provided it exists on both networks.

 However, an ERC-20 token on Ethereum is not interchangeable with an ERC-20 token on Optimism.
-They must be bridged first, and you must make sure that the token is supported on Optimism before trying to bridge it over.
+They must be bridged first, and you must ensure the token is supported on Optimism before trying to bridge it over.

 This is because ERC-20 tokens are essentially created by smart contracts.
 If a token exists on Ethereum it will have a corresponding token (contract) address.
 This same logic applies to Optimism: so if there is no contract address for a token on Optimism, you cannot move that token to the network.